kt3r/RussianCheater/README.md

 - I learned JavaScript when I was 13 because I did things in Minecraft.

 - I like programming a lot! :D

+- Oh and I like Cyber security too.